hgcl/clara-le/pages/posts/fermentation-behind-the-scenes.md

 Common examples of food / drinks made from a SCOBY are kombucha, kefir, sourdough bread, vinegar, soy sauce or sour beers.

-A SCOBY is a mix of yeast, acetic acid bacteria (AAB), and LAB.
+A SCOBY is a mix of yeast, LAB, and acetic acid bacteria (AAB).

-The SCOBY, when mixed with water and sugar-rich ingredients, undergo multiple types of fermentation.
+The SCOBY, when mixed with water and sugar-rich ingredients, undergo multiple types of fermentation and oxidation.
 To be completely honest, I haven't fully understood what ferments what and when.
 But all in all, yeasts consume sugars and produce ethanol.
 The LAB are anaerobic, consume sugars and produce lactic acid.
 The AAB are aerobic[^4], consume either sugars or ethanol and produce acetic acid.

 [^4]: They like oxygen.